Jazz chords

 If you want to go more into depth of this music style, see The Jazz Guitar Chords ebook with over 250 chord diagrams.

-Jam tracks
+Drum tracks

 The jam tracks are for jazz guitar and involves only drums.

-Jam tracks with bass and drums and with specified chord changes presentation can be accessed via the extra material that comes with the The Jazz Guitar Chords ebook (see link above).
+Jam tracks with bass and drums and with specified chord changes presentation can be accessed via the extra material that comes with The Jazz Guitar Chords ebook (see link above).